omidvosoughi/dicom-image-analysis/README.md

 Before you begin, ensure you have met the following requirements:

+- You have installed Git on your system.
 - You have installed Docker and Docker Compose.
-- You have a basic understanding of Docker containerization.

 ## Project Structure